Habibmaryam/real-time-tracking-solution/README.md

 ---
-## STEPS:
+## STEPS

-Importing necessary libraries on google colab using python
+Importing necessary libraries on Google Colab using Python

 Read in the dataset

-Get full information of the dataset using necessary syntax ( .info(), .head(), . tail(), .shape(), .describe() etc
+Get the full information on the dataset using the necessary syntax ( .info(), .head(), . tail(), .shape(), .describe() etc

-Data cleaning: (Dealing with missing values, dropping unnecessary columns, Tackling RealTime_Update, Regrouping nationality column etc
+Data cleaning: (Dealing with missing values, dropping unnecessary columns, Tackling RealTime_Update, Regrouping nationality column, etc

 EDA (Exploratory Data Analysis)

-Build Model using linear regression
+Build a Model using linear regression

-Make prediction and get the accuracy
+Make predictions and get the accuracy

 ---
 ## UNDERSTANDING THE DATASET
 We used various methods to understand our data set.
-Some of these methods are in aspects, but not limited to:
+Some of these methods are aspects, but not limited to:

-The .head() method: Which was used to call out the first five entry of the data set The .tail() method: was used to call the last five entries of the data set so as to know how the data set looks like.
+The .head() method: This was used to call out the first five entries of the data set The .tail() method: was used to call the last five entries of the data set so as to know how the data set looks like.
 The .shape() method: was used to know the number of rows and columns in the data set.
 It shows that this data set contains 192 rows and 16 columns
-The .info() method is use to know the concise summary of the data set including the columns that allow for null values and those that do not, number of entries per column, and data types.
+The .info() method is used to know the concise summary of the data set including the columns that allow for null values and those that do not, the number of entries per column, and data types.
-We went ahead to check for null values ad duplicates.
+We went ahead to check for null values and duplicates.
 No duplicate was found.
-However, feedback and feature request had 27 null values each while real time tracking usage had just 2 null values.
+However, feedback and feature requests had 27 null values each while real-time tracking usage had just 2 null values.

 ---
 ## STATISTICAL SUMMARY OF DATA SET